ikaem/render-blood-app/README.txt

 - for avoiding potentual issues with future auth
 - create feature for subscribe
 - ui service there would be a hook again, to subscribe - same shape as that hook with state in blood supplies
+6. setup ui and logic for subscribing
+- feature
+- repo
+...